manuelrujano/ManuelRujano_thesis/demultiplex_assignment.md

 `/Users/alexandrapolukarova/.nextflow/assets/nf-core/demultiplex/modules/nf-core/bclconvert/main.nf`

 ### 4. How would you configure the pipeline to trim the fastqs?
 Fastp is integrated by default into the pipeline.
 This tool performs...
-Optionally, the user can provide adapter sequences through the Illumina sample sheets and include the `--remove_adapters` flag in the command line (Incluir una referencia de la doc).
+Optionally, the user can provide adapter sequences through the Illumina sample sheets and include the `--remove_adapters` flag in the command line.
+This will... and  (Incluir una referencia de la doc).

 ### 5. How would you configure the pipeline so that MultiQC is run with `--exclude fastp`?
 (This excludes the fastp section from the MultiQC report.)

-You can configure the pipeline to exclude the fastp module from the MultiQC report by using a custom MultiQC configuration file.
+You can configure the pipeline to exclude the fastp module from the MultiQC report by using a custom MultiQC configuration file (Incluir referencia de MultiQC docs).

-I created a file named `multiqc_config.yml` with the following content:
+I created a file named `multiqc_config.yml` adding the following content:

 ```yaml
 exclude_modules:
   - "fastp"
 ```

-And then I would include the parameter `--multiqc_config </path/to/multiqc_config.yml> ` to run the pipeline as follows:
+And then I would include the parameter `--multiqc_config` specifying the path to the custom MultiQC configuration file, then run the pipeline as follows:

 ```bash
 nextflow run nf-core/demultiplex \